Cape Cod: Climate

+Wildfires

+Cape Cod has a long history of wildfire activity.
+Stephen Pyne, in his fire survey of the northeastern United States, describes the Cape as "among the most flammable landscapes in America" owing to its pitch pine-dominated vegetation, referring to it as "Cape Flame."
+Indigenous peoples historically used fire to attract game, promote desirable plants, and clear travel routes, and early European settlers continued fire management for agricultural purposes.

+The most notable recorded event was the 1887 Cape Cod wildfires, in which at least six distinct fires erupted on May 11, 1887, under abnormally warm and dry conditions.
+Over 75,000 acres burned across three days, with the fires threatening the towns of Bourne and Falmouth.
+Subsequent large fires occurred in 1938, 1957, and 1963.
+A decline in fire activity during the twentieth century, associated with active fire suppression policies, led to denser, more flammable forests.
+Prescribed fire has been increasingly used in recent decades to manage fuel loads and support disturbance-dependent ecosystems.

 History

 Wampanoag peoples

 Cape Cod has been the home of the indigenous Wampanoag for centuries prior to European colonization.
 They lived from the sea and were accomplished farmers.
 They understood the principles of sustainable forest management, and were known to light controlled fires to keep the underbrush in check.
 They helped the Pilgrims, who arrived in the fall of 1620, survive at their new Plymouth Colony.

 The Wampanoag gradually lost their lands during the period of European incursion through land cessions and violent conflict with white settlers.
-The documentary Natives of the Narrowland (1993), narrated by actress Julie Harris, shows the history of the Wampanoag people through Cape Cod archaeological sites.
+The 1993 documentary Natives of the Narrowland shows the history of the Wampanoag people through Cape Cod archaeological sites.

 In 1974, the Mashpee Wampanoag Tribal Council was formed to articulate the concerns of those with Native American ancestry.
 They petitioned the federal government in 1975 and again in 1990 for official recognition of the Mashpee Wampanoag as a tribe.
 In May 2007, the Wampanoag tribe was federally recognized.